gfranko/jquery.tocify.js/README.markdown

 ##Change Log

+`0.3.0` - July 16, 2012

+- Added the **showAndHide** option.
+- Bug fixes for when the jQuery history.js plugin is not used
+- Upgraded the CSS file (removed unneccessary styles, etc.)
+- Upgraded to jQueryUI 1.8.23.
+- Upgraded to jQuery 1.8.0.
+- Upgraded demo page

 `0.2.0` - July 16, 2012

 - Added the **scrollTo** option.
 Upgraded to jQueryUI 1.8.21.
-Multiple bug fixes.
-Upgraded the project page (included in the demos folder) to use Twitter Bootstrap.
-I will soon move the demo page into it's own separate project to create a boilerplate for documenting open source projects.
+- Multiple bug fixes.
+- Upgraded the project page (included in the demos folder) to use Twitter Bootstrap.
+* I will soon move the demo page into it's own separate project to create a boilerplate for documenting open source projects.

 `0.1.0` - July 12, 2012